modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 - RowKey = This is a unique string to identifiy the Text Field.
   - description
   - name
-- NativeMaxLength (Int32) = The maximum length of input.
-If this number is exceeded, the field will invalidate the form and advise of the maximum length (red).

-> For the 'name' field, the maximum value of NativeMaxLength is 245.
-If you have suffixes defined in the Template table, see below.
-The NativeMaxLength for the 'name' field must be less than the maximum length (245) minus the length of the longest suffix.
-For example a suffix with the maximum length of 10 would require a 'name' NativeMaxLength of less than 235 (245 - 10).

-> For the 'description' field, the maximum value of NativeMaxLength is 1025.

 - NativeMinLength (Int32) = The minium length of input.
 If this number is not met, the field will invalidate the form and advise of the minimum length (red)

 > For the 'name' field, the minimum value of NativeMinLength is 1.